 Carl de Gruchy Library

 Ground floor, Clinical Sciences Building

 Hours: 8.45 a.m. to 5.00 p.m.
 Monday to Friday

-Interested St Vincent's Hospital Melbourne staff may request current awareness Alerts be set up for them, in order to automatically receive citations to the latest articles on particular topics.
+St Vincent's Hospital Library staff (Melbourne) can set up a current awareness Alert in order for staff to automatically receive the latest articles on a particular topic.
 Please contact the Library for more information.